epicodus-curriculum/react-full-stack/0b_growth_mindset.md

 > Mindsets can be taught; they’re malleable.

-> Praising someone’s process (“I really like how you struggled with that problem”) versus praising an innate trait or talent (“You’re so clever!”) is one way to reinforce a growth ­mindset.
+> Praising someone's process (“I really like how you struggled with that problem”) versus praising an innate trait or talent (“You’re so clever!”) is one way to reinforce a growth ­mindset.

 <hr />